Pinterest Algorithm: How Does It Work?

 Pinterest account frequency and quality, pin quality, and engagement are crucial when performing well on Pinterest — and getting your brand in front of people who will love it.
 Dash Hudson’s Pinterest Insights are essential to pull your Pinterest metrics into one convenient platform (along with other social insights).

 The more granular you can get, the better you can understand where your Pinterest marketing strategy is most effective.
-Dash Hudson’s segmentation tool is valuable for marketers as you can analyze data by boards and categories, see how many people clicked your links, and more — very helpful if you’re using e-commerce features on Pinterest.
+Dash Hudson’s segmentation tool is valuable for marketers as you can analyze data by boards and categories, see how many people clicked your links, and more — which is very helpful if you use e-commerce features on Pinterest.

-If you want to harness Pinterest’s potential but are spread out among different platforms, Dash Hudson’s AI insights will help curate photos and videos that will have an impact on your audience.
+If you want to harness Pinterest’s unique potential, Dash Hudson’s AI insights will help curate photos and videos that will positively impact and resonate with your audience.

 FAQs